Tomato Production In Greenhouses

 Fundamental Research Into The Viability Of Full Spectrum LED Lighting In Comparison To Legacy Lighting Systems.

-Results from a two-factor experiment, comparing the influence of light quality and temperate on two common tomato cultivars (Tomagino and Merlice) analyzed at Wageningen, in collaboration with Fluence and Vortus bv (a leading greenhouse consulting firm), has produced promising results which prove the viability of full spectrum LEDs in greenhouses (see figure 1).
+Results from a two-factor experiment, comparing the influence of light quality and temperature on two common tomato cultivars (Tomagino and Merlice) analyzed at Wageningen, in collaboration with Fluence and Vortus bv (a leading greenhouse consulting firm), has produced promising results which prove the viability of full spectrum LEDs in greenhouses (see figure 1).
 The experiment, which considered temperature, light quality of PhysioSpec Greenhouse (table 1), HPS and an experimental spectrum, has produced data which shows a difference in yield.

 Experiment Layout (Figure 1)